 Contact the instructor or department directly to request the appropriate registration override to enroll in the course.
 Search the campus department directory for the instructor's and/or the department's contact information.

-Once you receive notification that you have been granted the registration override, you must go back to DuckTrax and enroll for the course.
+Once you receive notification that you have been granted the registration override, you must login to myGateway and enroll in the course.
 You will not be automatically enrolled in the course.

 Review the catalog to make yourself aware of any other restrictions that may be applied to the course so that you request all the applicable overrides.